On the evolutionary cognitive pressure for experiential awareness: do machines need it?: Computational cognition

 where the decision process in $p^{P_1}_{t+1}$ and $p^{P_2}_{t+1}$ must be completed to reach the reasoning depth of 2 across all branches: the action that leads to the state with the highest utility would then be executed.
 Assuming $a_1$:

 We are omitting the evolution of $\pi$ for now.
 This is the algorithm for state-space exploration utilized in classic AI agents, with additional modeling of substrate machinery.
-In the context of AI, this algorithm suffers from scalability issues (combinatorial explosion of hypothetical world states as the reasoning horizon increases), but performs reasonably well (within computation and memory constraints) for small reasoning horizons, when the axiom of autonomous triggers does not apply.

-Let us consider the impact of the axiom of autonomous triggers on this formalism.
+In the context of AI, this algorithm suffers from scalability issues (combinatorial explosion of hypothetical world states as the reasoning horizon increases), but performs reasonably well (within computation and memory constraints) for small reasoning horizons.
+Let us now consider the impact of neurological autonomous reactions on this formalism.
 Substrate machinery is used for reasoning, and it may produce autonomous responses: let us denote an autonomous response $a_r$ triggered by an action or function $f$ by $\frac{R}{P} \xrightarrow[a_r]{f} \frac{R\prime}{P\prime}$.
 Let us examine Equation 6, in a scenario where perception identifies a threat in hypothetical state $w^1\prime_{t+1}$, triggering the fight or flight response, with its associated rise in stress levels, adrenaline production, etc.

 This is an effect, on the real substrate state $s_t$ within $w_t$, of an imagined threat in a hypothetical state $w^1\prime_{t+1}$: damage caused by \textit{thinking}.
 It is straightforward to imagine many more scenarios where this damage is even move extreme, simply by considering autonomous movement (e.g., recoil as pain response) to hypothetical future states.
 What we have identified here is a mis-alignment between autonomous responses evolved when we were stateless reactive systems and later capability for reasoning; mis-alignment stemming from using the same substrate resources for different functions.